Add personal access tokens

 To add a personal access token:

-Click the user icon at the top right and select Preferences.
+Click the user avatar on the top navigation bar, and select Preferences.

-- In the sidebar, select Preferences > Personal Access Tokens.
+- On the sidebar, select Preferences > Personal Access Tokens.

 - On the Personal Access Tokens page, click New Token .